sairammohandass/DirtyDog-NFT-Solana/README.md

 ### What else moving forward...

-NFTs can have a lot of utilities and a simple collection that you've just deployed is just the start.
+NFTs can have a lot of utilities.
 If you want to know more and find more ways to use Solana NFTs as well as to add utilities to them learn from the following resources below:

 - [Generative Art Tips and Tricks](https://www.youtube.com/watch?v=HGx052UU8A0&t=19s)
 - [Top 10 Solana NFT Collections: List of the Most Ambitious Projects, Ranking, Trading Volume](https://mpost.io/top-10-solana-nft-collections-list-of-the-most-ambitious-projects-ranking-trading-volume/)